Find out more about the top tier extras cover and choose the right policy for you and your family.

 It's also the health insurance policy type that is exclusively for covering services at non-hospital medical facilities like GP offices and clinics.
 If you are looking for insurance for hospital related treatment you need to take out hospital insurance, or a combination hospital and extras policy.

-Compare comprehensive health insurance policies and receive a quote
+Compare comprehensive health insurance policies and quotes

 What are the different levels of extras insurance?